flappybirdismydinner/Firefox-icons-and-tab-separator/README.md

-Adds icons and tab separator to firefox and firefox based browsers
+Adds icons and tab separator to Firefox and Firefox based browsers